angelajc123/chordify-frontend/api-spec.md

 ### POST /api/ProgressionBuilder/createProgression

-**Description:** Action: Creates a new, empty progression with the given name.
+**Description:** Creates a new empty chord progression with a given name.

 **Requirements:**
-- (None explicitly stated in JSDoc)
+- `name` should be a non-empty string.

 **Effects:**
-- A new progression is created with a unique ID, the given name, and an empty chord sequence.
+- A new `Progression` object is created with a unique ID and an empty list of chords.
+- The newly created `Progression` is returned.

 **Request Body:**
 ```json